tolgaatam/express-dot-example/README.md

 # express-dot-example
 Project for showing how to integrate dotJS with expressJS with pre-rendering

-# How to install
+## How to use
 Just clone the repo and `npm install`.

 This will build the dotJS templates as well, thanks to the `postinstall` script included.

+For development, `npm run dev` (uses nodemon with .jst and .def extensions added, recompiles all templates on any change) For production,  `npm start` (compiles the templates only if the build folder does not exist)

-# How is it different?
+## How is this project different?

 This project follows the approach given at [the official dotJS express example](https://github.com/olado/doT/tree/master/examples/express) and builds upon it.